-This executive chef has deep-seated opinions (especially when it comes to bananas but it’s better not to ask), has been known to yell at his kitchen staff, and doesn’t censor his profanity (don’t worry, we did).
+This executive chef has deep-seated opinions (especially when it comes to bananas but), has been known to yell at his kitchen staff, and doesn’t censor his profanity (don’t worry, we did).
 But ask any of his coworkers and they’ll tell you he’s a funny guy.
 In fact, he would frequently turn the interview around and ask the interviewer questions (sorry, that’s gone, too).

 As Battman snapped photos of his latest Italian creations, Brown gave us insight into why his food tastes so good and what to expect as patrons of Davio’s.
 But here’s a hint: One bite of his seafood dish with fresh clams and pasta made by hand, and you’re transported to the shores of Italy – but that is something you’ll have to experience for yourself.

 The Chef’s Connection (CC): You studied mechanical engineering.
 How did you get from there to cooking?

 “I like physics and math, but I don’t like sitting down and doing nothing – not being able to yell at people.”

 “I yell at them with my eyes.

 “Plus, I’m too funny to be an engineer.”

 CC: Tell me about your culinary journey.